heathermiller/dist-prog-book/chapter/8/big-data.md

 Many a analytics workloads like K-means, logistic regression, graph processing applications like PageRank, shortest path using parallel breadth first search require multiple stages of map reduce jobs.
 In regular map reduce framework like Hadoop, this requires the developer to manually handle the iterations in the driver code.
 At every iteration, the result of each stage T is written to HDFS and loaded back again at stage T+1 causing a performance bottleneck.
 The reason being wastage of network bandwidth, CPU resources and mainly the disk I/O operations which are inherently slow.
 In order to address such challenges in iterative workloads on map reduce, frameworks like Haloop {% cite bu2010haloop --file big-data %}, Twister {% cite ekanayake2010twister --file big-data %} and iMapReduce {% cite zhang2012imapreduce --file big-data %} adopt special techniques like caching the data between iterations and keeping the mapper and reducer alive across the iterations.

 ### 1.1.2 FlumeJava
-FlumeJava was introduced to make it easy to develop, test, and run efficient data-parallel pipelines.
+FlumeJava {%cite chambers2010flumejava --file big-data %}was introduced to make it easy to develop, test, and run efficient data-parallel pipelines.
 FlumeJava represents each dataset as an object and transformation is invoked by applying methods on these objects.
 It constructs an efficient internal execution plan from a pipeline of MapReduce jobs, uses deferred evaluation and optimizes based on plan structures.
 The debugging ability allows programmers to run on the local machine first and then deploy to large clusters.

 *Core Abstraction*
 - `PCollection<T>`, a immutable bag of elements of type `T`